the-turing-way/bookdash/README.md

 ## Book Dash Planning Committee
 Current members of our community that have previously joined a Book Dash can apply to be on the planning committee for an individual Book Dash event.
+At least one Book Dash Working Group member will attend planning committee meetings to support communication between the two groups.
 Find out more about the Book Dash planning committee [here](https://the-turing-way.netlify.app/community-handbook/bookdash/bookdash-selection).